PBergstrom90/PBergstrom90/README.md

 - I’m studying Software Development for Embedded systems in Stockholm, Sweden at: <a href="https://nackademin.se/utbildningar/mjukvaruutvecklare-inbyggda-system-och-iot/">Nackademin</a>.

-- I'm currently looking for an internship, starting from January 2025 until May 2025.

 ---

 ### :hammer_and_wrench: Languages and Tools :